solcloud/NiceOS/README.md

 make gui
 ```

 For extracting binaries from different distribution, just read [supported distributions](distro_extractor/README.md).
 We virtually provide extract recipes for every Linux distro ever made 😉.
-You just need to pick **one** that suits you best.
+You just need to pick **one** that suits your preset best.
 For example, if you prefer _Devuan_ binaries over _Artix_ just use something like `DISTRO=devuan DISTRO_ISO=/path/to/devuan_chimaera_4.0.0_amd64_minimal-live.iso make extract` instead.

 After successful `make build` you have a raw disk image file in `storage/sda.img` that you can _burn_ to real disk and boot from it or use `make gui` to run that image in _QEMU_ virtual emulator.
 If you do not want to use _QEMU_, you can run `make vbox` which will convert raw image to virtual disk image file (_.vdi_), that can be used in _VirtualBox_ for example.
 [Windows video](https://youtu.be/1cmmtuIoW7o) ▶